junxit/us-congress-bills-111/bill.md

 ## § 8.
 Assessments and reports

 - **(a)** *Assessments*
-  - **(1)** *In general* No less frequently than the first, third, and fifth year after the date of the enactment of this Act, and thereafter every three years and at such other times as may be requested by Congress, the Comptroller General of the United States shall assess the implementation of this Act by the Director of the Office of Management and Budget and the agencies decribed in section 901(b) of title 31, United States Code, with emphasis on the matters specified in paragraph (2).
+  - **(1)** *In general* No less frequently than the first, third, and fifth year after the date of the enactment of this Act, and thereafter every three years and at such other times as may be requested by Congress, the Comptroller General of the United States shall assess the implementation of this Act by the Director of the Office of Management and Budget and the agencies described in section 901(b) of title 31, United States Code, with emphasis on the matters specified in paragraph (2).
   - **(2)** *Matters to be assessed* The matters to be assessed under paragraph (1) shall include, with respect to the fiscal year covered by the assessment:
     - **(A)** Whether the selection of goals, identified pursuant to section 1120(a) of title 31, United States Code, as added by section 5, and established pursuant to section 1115 of such title, is tied to performance outcomes that can be objectively assessed and measured and have a high direct value to the public.
     - **(B)** The use of agency performance goals and measures and program assessments to improve performance and ensure taxpayer dollars are spent in an efficient and effective manner, including the need to streamline or enhance Federal programs or initiatives to maximize the likelihood of accomplishing such performance goals.